13727054/3510project/How_to_use_it.md

 In new terminal, Pls use "npm start" in server to start to connect the mongodb database and backend coding.

-Please login with username:admin, password:admin123, and role:admin for full access
+Please login with username:"admin", password:"admin123", and role:admin for full access

 The feature of code: